secrethub/secrethub-cli/README.md

 ## Usage

 Checkout the [getting started docs](https://secrethub.io/docs/getting-started/).
-Or have a look at the [reference docs](https://secrethub.io/docs/reference/) when you are looking for documentation about a specific command.
+Or have a look at the [reference docs](https://secrethub.io/docs/reference/) where each command is documented in detail.

 ## Development